Home cinema cables: Do you know your phono from HDMI?

 6.35mm (1/4 inch) Instrument jack

-The bigger brother of the 3.5mm mini-jack, if you’ve played an electric guitar then you have used a 1/4 inch jack to jack cable.
-In a home cinema, you might use a jack to jack cable to connect speakers, sub-woofer and headphones.
+The bigger brother of the 3.5mm mini-jack, if you’ve played an electric guitar or keyboards then you have used a 1/4 inch jack to jack cable.
+In terms of home cinema cables, you might use a jack to jack cable to connect speakers, sub-woofer and headphones.

 Primarily used for professional audio, XRL cables are balanced and so can carry audio over a long length without losing any signal.
 A lot of subwoofers and some powered speakers have an XLR input.
 You might use an XLR to XRL cable or a 1/4 Jack to XLR cable.